Your Child's Thoracic Insufficiency Syndrome Evaluation and Treatment Planning

 If your family is traveling from another country for treatment at CHOP's Wyss/Campbell Center for Thoracic Insufficiency Syndrome, we will work with our partners in Global Patient Services (GPS) to help coordinate your trip.
 GPS will help your family manage all details of your trip including travel, visas, insurance, places to stay and will arrange interpreters to work with your family and the clinicians treating your child.

-Our Center will work with GPS to get as much information about your child's condition — for example, records, X-rays and other imaging — before you arrive in the United States.
+Our Center will work with GPS to get as much information about your child's condition — for example, medical records, X-rays and other imaging — before you arrive in the United States.

 Like other patients, international visitors will need to return for expansion surgery as your child grows.
-We will work with you and GPS to ensure all of your child's health needs are met in a coordinated fashion during follow-up visits.
+We will work with you and GPS to ensure all your child's health needs are met in a coordinated fashion during follow-up visits.